ihlar/train-protocol/draft-thomson-scone-train-protocol.md

 header packet.
 The next bit (0x40) is reserved and can be set according to
 {{!QUIC-BIT=RFC9287}}.

-The entire payload of the TRAIN packet is carried in the Rate Signal field that forms the low 6 bits (0x3f) of the first byte.
-Values for this field are described in {{rate-signal}}.
+The low 6 bits (0x3f) of the first byte are reserved and SHOULD be set to 0.

 This packet includes a Destination Connection ID field that is set to the same value as other packets in the same datagram; see {{Section 12.2 of QUIC}}.